 Get required, recommended and general health regulations advice before travelling to Grenada.
 It is recommended that travellers are up to date on routine vaccinations including measles-mumps-rubella (MMR), diphtheria-pertussis-tetanus (DPT), varicella (chickenpox), polio, and yearly flu shots.
 Zika outbreaks have been reported in Grenada.
-Grenada is part of Americas with main city at
+Grenada is part of North America with main city at

 St. Georges.
 Its Developing country with a

 population of 103K people.
 The main currency is East Caribbean Dollar.
 The languages